 Take a look at their About page on their website:

 They feature a prominent, poetic message that is about having a sense of connection to the LA scene.
 They’re creating an emotional link between their food and their audience’s sense of belonging to their community… and that’s very powerful.

-If we jump on the homepage of the Streetza website we again see they place a big emphasis on their relationship to Milwaukee, where their food truck business is based.
+If we jump on the Streetza food truck website we again see they place a big emphasis on their relationship to Milwaukee, where their food truck business is based.

 Notice the images they feature on their homepage carousel.
 In the pic above we see a newly married couple posing outside the Streetza food truck.
-This signals to customers that people in the Milwaukee area see their food truck as an iconic establishment; the kind of place you’d pose for a wedding photo for.
-This kind of emotive, community focussed elements helps successful businesses create memorable and effective food truck marketing strategies.
+This signals to customers that people in the Milwaukee area see their food truck as an iconic establishment; the kind of place you’d pose for a wedding photo.
+This kind of emotive, community-focused element helps successful businesses create memorable and effective food truck marketing strategies.

 Food photography should be a big part of your food truck marketing plan.

 Focus on taking high-quality, well-lit, colorful photos of your food.
 You can use these on your site and in your social media marketing.

 If you don’t have a talent for taking photos, consider hiring a professional photographer.
 While this will eat into your budget, the investment may be worth it in the long run.

 LA-based taqueria Kogi uses tasty-looking food photos on its webpage.
 These images tempt the visitor to try the food truck’s tacos.
 Imagine the same website without photos, or with lower quality images.
 Chances are it wouldn’t be half as enticing.